UCLOrengoGroup/cath-tools/docs/cath-resolve-hits.md

 cath-resolve-hits
 =================

-A fast, effective way to collapse a list of domain matches to your query sequence(s) down to the the best, non-overlapping subset (ie domain architecture).
+A fast, effective way to collapse a list of domain matches to your query sequence(s) down to the best, non-overlapping subset (ie domain architecture).

 Usage
 -----